GaZaTu/im-emoji-picker/README.md

 hideStatusBar=false
 ; `not -1` = Any emoji released after this number is hidden maxEmojiVersion=-1
-; Sometimes the search text and the completion preview don't align ; so you can add or substract pixels with this setting searchEditTextOffset=0
 ; `true` = Only skin tone neutral emojis are visible (hands for example) skinTonesDisabled=false
 ; `true` = Use your system emoji font instead of the bundled Twemoji images to display emojis